-Families of students who are no longer eligible for yellow school busing due to their age (Grade 3 and above) may coordinate with the school for a staff member to walk their student to one of the nearby MTA buses.
-Families must adhere to the same dismissal change communication policy as the yellow school bus.
-If the family elects this as their preferred dismissal option and would like to make a change, the family must call on the day of the dismissal change and speak with the Operations Coordinator, Operations Manager, Academic Operations Manager, or Director of Operations by 12:00pm.
-Dismissal change preferences that are communicated to teachers or other staff outside of the listed people (Operations Coordinator, Operations Manager, Academic Operations Manager, or Director of Operations) will not be honored.
+• For grades 3-5, families must adhere to the same dismissal change communication policy as the yellow school bus.
+If the family elects this as their preferred dismissal option and would like to make a change, the family must call on the day of the dismissal change and speak with the Operations Associate, Operations Coordinator, Operations Manager, Academic Operations Manager, or Director of Operations by 12:00pm.
+Dismissal change preferences that are communicated to teachers or other staff outside of the listed people (Operations Associate, Operations Coordinator, Operations Manager, Academic Operations Manager, or Director of Operations) will not be honored.